Get insider access

 3. Best Mid-Range Speaker For iPhone

 On a tighter budget?
-Check out the Ultimate Ears MEGABOOM 3.
+Check out the Ultimate Ears MEGABOOM 4.
 This cylindrical speaker comes in many colors to suit your style, and it's a great choice for listening to music from a paired iPhone.
-Connect over Bluetooth to enjoy a clean and clear representation of vocal and lead instruments in all your favorite tracks.
+You can connect over Bluetooth to enjoy a clean and clear representation of vocals and lead instruments in all your favorite tracks.
 The Ultimate Ears app is easy to download onto your iPhone, and it lets you access many extra features, including a graphic EQ to customize the speaker's sound to your liking.
 There are even some preset modes on hand.

-This portable Bluetooth speaker boasts an even smaller and more lightweight design than our top picks, so it's an even better value if you're shopping with portability in mind.
-That said, given its smaller design, it's not a surprise that it doesn't reproduce as much bass as the Ultimate Ears EPICBOOM.
-You aren't likely to notice a difference with vocal-centric content, like podcasts, but fans of bass-heavy music like EDM might be disappointed by the lack of thump reproduced by the speaker.
-It lacks an Adaptive EQ tool, too.
-Still, this speaker remains a solid pick if you want a simple Bluetooth speaker and don't need these extra features.
+This portable Bluetooth speaker boasts a smaller and more lightweight design than our top picks, so it's an even better value if you're shopping with portability in mind.
+That said, given its smaller design, it's unsurprising that it doesn't get as loud as the Ultimate Ears EPICBOOM.
+Still, this speaker remains a solid pick if you want a simple Bluetooth speaker and don't need the extra features.

 See our review